wormhole-foundation/wormhole/stacks/README.md

 # Stacks

-This directory contains Dockerfiles and scripts for building and testing the Stacks blockchain and related components.

 ## High-level architecture

 The Stacks watcher is a component that monitors the Stacks blockchain and processes transactions to find Wormhole message publication events.